iOS Integration

 }

-// Assume your network request processing logic
+// Assume your network request handling logic

 - (void)sendAPIRequest:(NSMutableURLRequest *)request {